Bristol Museum and Art Gallery Entrance

 On the first floor

 From the first floor balcony, you can see how Bristol has developed over the centuries through maps and prints.
-You can also view the Bristol BoxKite from here.
+You can also view the Bristol Boxkite from here.

 On the second floor

-Exquisite craftsmanship and design showcased in the ceramic and glass galleries.
+Exquisite craftsmanship and design are showcased in the ceramic and glass galleries.
 British and European collections are displayed alongside locally made wares.

 In the Bristol School of Artists gallery, the glittering silver collection is displayed against a backdrop of paintings of Bristol as it was over 200 years ago.

-In the Eastern Art Gallery, see a stunning array of ceramics, carvings and glass from ancient China and Japan.
+In the Eastern art gallery, see a stunning array of ceramics, carvings and glass from ancient China and Japan.
 Immerse yourself in the beauty of one of the best collections of Chinese glass outside Asia.

-For Families
+For families

 Facilities